Feistywuu/Feistywuu/README.md

 some of these flow quite naturally with learning langauges such as C++ - compilation, allocation of memory and different between stack/heap - and others have come through solving problems on projects.

+I do love the fact you can nonchalantly think of a problem, then just start musing the vague requirements of how to implement a solution... with a some effort, research and determination you just solve each of the smaller sub-problems until voila!

 Working on a Screenscraper Autosell bot GUI, I used: multiprocessing, computer vision; working on a server/client model for UDP data transfer I flirted with using a Man-in-the-Middle for spoofing IP's to test the threading part of my code (which also required knowledge of C to read/use the winpcap library, til I stubbornly accepted the use of a higher-level library (scapy) abstracting lots of the practical things; aswell as learning the format of packets; their headers;the datagram frames they are encapsulated in; and the OSI model